The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Choose Your Location

-Pick an outdoor spot with minimal wind and good light.
-Your model or subject should be able to move around safely without obstructions.
+Pick an outdoor spot with minimal wind and good light where your subject can move safely without obstructions.
 Scout it beforehand so you're not burning grenade time figuring out the space.

 2. 02